bgoonz/gists-revamp/by-extension/markdown/react (2).md

 `npx create-react-app my-app --template @appacademy/simple`

 - Keep in mind that using `create-react-app` automatically initializes a git repository for you!
-- App Academy custom template for creating a react app.
+- WebDevHub custom template for creating a react app.
 - If using the default react create project you can delete the following files:
   - favicon.ico
   - robots.txt